btjones-me/WorldCupWebScrape_SMS/README.md

 # WorldCupWebScrape_SMS
-Web scraper in Python built using Beautiful Soup and Twilio to send World Cup Results as SMS notifications to mobile
+Web scraper in Python to send World Cup Results as SMS notifications to mobile.

+Demonstrates simple use Beautiful Soup for web scraping and Twilio to send notifications